 Directions:

-- Toss shrimp and sliced veggies in olive oil and seasoning.
+- Toss shrimp and sliced veggies with oil and seasoning.

-- Bake for 15-20 minutes until shrimp is opaque.
+- Bake 15–20 minutes until shrimp turns opaque.

 - Serve with warmed tortillas.

-Advice: Use fresh lime juice for a zesty finish.
+Advice: Squeeze fresh lime juice on top for extra zing.

 Roasted Vegetable and Quinoa Bowl